CORE LEADERSHIP TEAM

 Mary has worked with children off and on for many years in a variety of roles including working in a Montessori nursery and managing summer camp programmes.
 After volunteering at her son's school she felt ready to pursue a full time career in education and trained to become a Teaching Assistant.
 Mary loves her new role and has strong ties with Dulwich Hamlet Junior School, with one of her two children currently attending and her husband running the after school cookery classes.

-LARA KOLAWOLE RECEPTION TEACHING ASSISTANT & OWLS SUPERVISOR
+LARA KOLAWOLE YEAR 1 TEACHING ASSISTANT & OWLS COORDINTOR

 From an early age Lara has loved caring for children.
 She turned her hobby into reality by becoming a trained teacher abroad as well as a busy mother of three children!
 Lara then worked in social and retail sectors in London for many years.
 Five years ago she decided to channel her passion for working with young children by going back into schools.
 She is absolutely delighted to be part of the Belham team working with young minds!